gopikaharikumar/WeCare/README.md

 4) Based on the entered symptoms it tells the patient what possible diseases he/she has.

 5) Can store the previous prescription.

+6) Students who are interested in conducting medical camps or people who need medical camps can request for one.